kashmir96/osoappliance/content/posts/2023-ice-maker.md

 ---

 title: 2023 Ice Maker
 description: "As technology advances, so do our home appliances.
 Ice makers are no exception.
-In 2023, ice makers have come a long way in terms ...find out now"
+In 2023, ice makers have come a long way in terms ...take a moment to check it out "
 keywords: 2023 ice maker
-publishDate: 44989
+publishDate: 3/4/2023
 tags: ["Kitchen Appliances", "Appliance Guide"]
 author: Curtis
 categories: ["Household Appliances"]
 cover:
- image: /img/kitchenappliances/189.webp
+ image: /img/kitchenappliances/113.webp
- alt: 'this guys kitchen appliances dazzling all involved'
+ alt: 'elusive kitchen appliances giving light'

 ---